 Aviad A. Stollman, Global Director

-Aviad is the Global Director of The Azrieli Fellows Program.
-He holds a BA from The Open University of Israel in the Humanities, an MA (summa cum laude), and a PhD in Talmudic Philology, both from Bar-Ilan University.
-Mr. Stollman carried out postdoctoral research at the Schusterman Center for Jewish Studies, The University of Texas at Austin.
-Before joining The Azrieli Foundation, Mr. Stollman served as the Head of Collections at The National Library of Israel, where he oversaw the strategic development of the library’s cultural assets.
-Aviad is married to Elisheva and a proud father of five.
+Aviad is the Global Director of the Azrieli Fellows Program.
+He holds a B.A. in the Humanities from the Open University of Israel, an MA (summa cum laude), and a PhD in Talmudic Philology, both from Bar-Ilan University.
+Mr. Stollman carried out postdoctoral research at the Schusterman Center for Jewish Studies at the University of Texas in Austin.
+Before joining the Azrieli Foundation, Mr. Stollman served as the Head of Collections at the National Library of Israel, where he oversaw the strategic development of the library’s cultural assets.
+Aviad is married to Elisheva and is a proud father of five.

-Yosepha is responsible for the development of content and strategy for ongoing activities and productions, and communications with Fellows.
-She also serves as a lecturer in the David Yellin Academic Collage of Education in the department of Educational Studies and a teaching Fellow in the School of Education at the Hebrew University of Jerusalem.
+Yosepha is responsible for the development of content and strategy for fellowship engagement.
+She also serves as a lecturer in the David Yellin Academic College of Education in the department of Educational Studies and a teaching Fellow in the School of Education at the Hebrew University of Jerusalem.
 Yosepha holds a B.A in Hebrew Literature and Education, an M.A in Sociology of Education and a PhD in Sociology of Education, all from the Hebrew University of Jerusalem.
 Yosepha is an expert in organizational consultancy and programming strategy working with NGO’s, Fellowship Programs and Foundations.

 Yami (Miriam) Ben-David, Community & Projects Coordinator

-Tal is responsible for the screening and admission of new candidates and for operating the interface between the Fellows, the universities and the Azrieli Foundation.
+Tal is responsible for the screening and admission of new candidates and acts as the laision between universities and the Azrieli Foundation.
 He holds a bachelor’s degree in State-of-Israel Studies from Ben-Gurion University of the Negev, and master’s degree in Security Studies from Tel Aviv University.
-Tal has a rich background in developing international programs at the Hebrew University of Jerusalem and the Tel Aviv University.
+Tal has a background in developing international programs at the Hebrew University of Jerusalem and Tel Aviv University.
 Recently, Tal has been certified as a social organizations director by the Herzliya Municipality.
 Tal is married with two daughters.
 In his spare time, he is the professional coach and manager of the Tel Aviv Pioneers American Football Team.